 27. For calling out the makers of Ek Chhotisi Love Story

 Things were going just right until Manisha Koirala decided to do a film called ‘Ek Chhoti Si Love Story’ for director Shashilal Nair.
 She had earlier worked with him in the long-delayed Grahan.
 The real issue emerged when Manisha discovered the filmmaker to have inserted certain objectionable scenes in the film with a body double.
 Manisha protested and it became a controversy fuelled by the media.
-While the actor was eventually served justice, the film (along with the titillating footage) was a clean box office success despite its niche theme.
+While the actor eventually served justice, the film (along with the titillating footage) was a clean box office success despite its niche theme.

 28. For ‘Escape from Taliban’

 Ujjal Chatterjee’s film based on author Sushmita Bandhopadhyay’s memoir by the same name, Escape From Taliban remains a vastly unseen film.
 While Koirala’s voice was dubbed by someone else, strangely, the performance and her ability to sync with a film’s milieu worked very well here.
-The author of the book, years after the film’s released, happened to visit the territory and got killed by the very same oppressive forces.
+The author of the book, years after the film’s release, happened to visit the territory and got killed by the very same oppressive forces.

 29. For the punchlines in Market